What is a liberal arts and sciences education, anyway?

 - A friendly, small-school environment.
 As the smallest university in the Big Ten, the UI offers a comfortable environment for learning and living.
 We have a student-to-teacher ratio of 16:1 and more than 75% of our classes have 30 students or fewer.
 The surrounding Iowa City community is easy to get around in and always filled with interesting people and fun things to do.
 Together, the UI and Iowa City are a one-of-a-kind environment, perfect for making your academic home.

-These are the essential career skills and qualities that a liberal arts and sciences education will bring you—and what today's employers are looking for.
-National surveys and reports tell us this, and so do the many employers from across the Midwest who come to our Job and Internship Fairs on campus.
+Those are the essential career skills and qualities that a liberal arts and sciences education will bring you—and what today's employers are looking for.
+National surveys and reports tell us this, and so do the many employers from across the Midwest and the US who come to our Job and Internship Fairs on campus.
 In fact, about 90% of employers who come to our fairs are eager to talk with students with liberal arts and sciences majors.
 Liberal arts and sciences degrees are also a great stepping stone to graduate school.

 Whether you want to go on the job market after graduation or to graduate school, the University of Iowa's Pomerantz Career Center is here to help you find internships, talk to employers, practice your interviewing skills, develop your resumé, and learn about graduate school options.